PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

 ### Download & Install

-  Download the latest C-API development package from CI system and install, you can find the required version in the table below:
+  Download the latest C-API development package from CI system and install.
+You can find the required version in the table below:
 <table>
 <thead>
 <tr>